Advertiser disclosure

 Dual Degree Program (6 years)

-For students looking to earn their PharmD in a shorter amount of time, this is a great option.
-Dual degree pharmacy programs allow you to earn both your bachelor’s degree and your PharmD over the course of the program.
-These programs are commonly referred to as “0-6” programs because they typically take 6 years to complete.
-The first two years are spent on pre-professional study and the following four years are spent in a professional pharmacy degree program.
+• These programs are commonly referred to as “0-6” programs because they typically take 6 years to complete, with the first two years being spent on pre-professional study and the following four years are spent in a professional pharmacy degree program

-Along with being on an accelerated track toward becoming a pharmacist, students in “0-6” programs don’t need to take the PCAT (Pharmacy College Admission Test).
 If you’re absolutely sure that you want to become a pharmacist, “0-6” programs are the shortest and most cost-effective route to earning your PharmD.
 However, these are competitive programs that require a minimum GPA along with SAT or ACT scores.

 Early Assurance Programs (6-8 years)